aimeos/aimeos-docs/src/frontend/jsonapi/customer-properties.md

 !!! tip
     The way how a user is authenticated depends very much on the PHP framework you use.
 Please have a look into the documentation of your framework of choice, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html)).

-The customer response returnes the URLs for managing properties:
+The customer response returns the URLs for managing properties:

 ```json
 {